comunica/Article-ISWC2023-SolidQuery/content/related-work.md

 the ability for data publishers to express which links should be followed using *subweb specifications*.

-Next to filtering links via different semantics, a second methodology for improving query result arrival times is through [*link prioritization*](cite:cites linktraversaloptimization).
+Next to filtering links via different semantics, a second methodology for lowering query result arrival times is through [*link prioritization*](cite:cites linktraversaloptimization).
 However, existing techniques only sometimes result in faster query results compared to no prioritization.

 Even though [multiple query languages](cite:cites ldpath, ldql, nautilod) have been introduced specifically for LTQP,